Traffic, long lines, waiting too long for a process to end… the result is absolute impatience and bad temper.

 - We have such high expectations when it comes to services and anything else (as explained earlier in this article)

-- Every second counts (as mentioned earlier in this article)
+- Every second count (as mentioned earlier in this article)

 - We want everything to go smoothly, without inconveniences and interruptions